How Marketing Segmentation Benefits Professional Services Firms

 As a business, you can’t be all things to all people.
 With market segmentation, you can divide and conquer (so to speak) to own your specific share of the market.
-To do this, you divide the market into subsets of people with certain characteristics, interests and/or needs in common.
-From these groups of people, you can complete your segmentation by selecting your target market segment.
-If you’re thinking about starting a business, segmentation can help you determine how big your target market is and whether your services will be desirable.
+To do this, you divide the market into subsets of people with particular characteristics, interests, and needs in common.
+You can complete your segmentation by selecting your target market segment from these groups of people.
+If you’re considering an acting business, segmentation can help determine your target market size and whether your services will be desirable.

 Segmentation will allow you to: